vim-syntastic/syntastic/README.markdown

 that do can be configured using global variables.
 The general form of the global `args` variables is `syntastic_<filetype>_<checker>_args`.

-So, If you wanted to pass "--my --args --here" to the ruby mri checker you would add this line to your `vimrc`:
+So, If you wanted to pass `--my --args --here` to the ruby mri checker you would add this line to your `vimrc`:
 ```vim
 let g:syntastic_ruby_mri_args = "--my --args --here"